congenial-acorn/gold-detector/README.md

 ## Bot Setup
 Invite the bot using this link https://discord.com/oauth2/authorize?client_id=1415805825364267151&permissions=2048&integration_type=0&scope=bot
 Give the bot permission to see one channel only, it will send messages to the first channel it sees.
 Optionally create a role named exactly "Market Alert" to get pinged.
-You willget pinged a few times a month in groups of 3-4 pings.
+You will get pinged a few times a month in groups of 3-4 pings.